instana/android-agent/README.md

 }
 ```

+### Step 5 (optional).
+Request READ_PHONE_STATE permission

+When a user accesses the Internet through a cellular network, Instana Agent has the ability to report the specific type of cellular network.

+In order to enable the reporting of the cellular network type, your app needs to request the `READ_PHONE_STATE` permission.
+Please refer to the [`Request App Permissions` section in the official Android documentation](https://developer.android.com/training/permissions/requesting).

+If your app doesn't request the permission or if the user declines it, Instana Agent will simply not report the cellular network type.

 ### Supported network clients

 Instana Android Agent is currently capable of automatically tracking events for the following network clients: